urql-graphql/urql/docs/advanced/server-side-rendering.md

 ```

 The `ssrExchange` must be initialized with the `isClient` and `initialState` options.
 The `isClient`
 option tells the exchange whether it's on the server- or client-side.
 In our example we use `typeof window` to determine this, but in Webpack environments you may also be able to use `process.browser`.

-Optionally you can pass in `staleWhileRevalidate`, this property will ensure that when the data-hydration completes another
+Optionally, we may also choose to enable `staleWhileRevalidate`.
+When enabled this flag will ensure that although a result may have been rehydrated from our SSR result, another
-operation will be dispatched to update the data, this can come in handy with statically generated applications.
+refetch `network-only` operation will be issued, to update stale data.
+This is useful for statically generated sites (SSG) that may ship stale data to our application initially.

 The `initialState` option should be set to the serialized data you retrieve on your server-side.
 This data may be retrieved using methods on `ssrExchange()`.
 You can retrieve the serialized data